 The Preserve is characterized by a landscape in which wetland communities predominate.
 FNAI identified eight different natural community types during their assessment of land cover, with three of the eight accounting cumulatively for less than one percent of the total Preserve land area.
-The overwhelming predominance of floodplain marsh is the outcome of an extended period of flooding that decimated a preexisting bottomland forest wetland system.
-Although there is evidence of a forest canopy regenerating across much of the floodplain marsh following implementation of projects intended to restore a more natural hydroperiod to the system, the future composition of this significant proportion of the Preserve remains uncertain.
-Additional discussion of these issues is provided elsewhere in this plan.
+The overwhelming predominance of floodplain marsh is the outcome of an extended period of flooding that reduced a preexisting bottomland forest wetland system.